alekson-code/sqlalchemy-challenge/README.md

 ### •	Query the previous 12 months of TOBS data for that station.
 ### •	Plot the results as a histogram.
 ## Part 2: Design Your Climate App
-### Now that I have completed my initial analysis, I will design a Flask API based on the queries that I just developed.
+### Now that I have completed my initial analysis, I need to design a Flask API based on the queries that I just developed.
 To do so, I will use Flask to create my routes as follows:
 ### •	Start at the homepage.
 ### •	List all the available routes.
 ### •	Convert the query results to a dictionary by using date as the key and prcp as the value.